 The receptionist told him he was being disrespectful and that she would report him to human resources.

-“If you don’t like it, there is a f–king door,” Necimo responded to her comp.
+“If you don’t like it, there is a f–king door,” Necimo responded to her complaint.

 On Aug.
 24, 2017, she contacted the human resources department of the iLearn Schools, the parent organization of the Paterson Arts and Science Charter School, to report that she was being harassed both verbally and physically.